-Metric Name Metric Description Metric Collected for These Platforms If a physical chip has multiple cores on it, each core is AIX® logicalCPUs considered a logical CPU.
-This is the total number on the system.
-Solaris® physicalCPUs The number of physical CPUs on the system.
-These are actual AIX physicalorus processor chips you can pick up.
-Solaris If the CPU support HyperThreading (or the platform equivalent), AIX virtualCPUs this is the total number of such CPUs.
+Metric Name Metric Description Metric Collected for These Platforms physicalCPUs The number of physical CPUs on the system.
+These are actual processor chips you can pick up.
+AIX Solaris virtualCPUs If the CPU support HyperThreading (or the platform equivalent), this is the total number of such CPUs.
 Generally, this is the number of CPUs that appear to be available to user processes.
-Solaris
+AIX Solaris